Not Baroque

 Looking back, the universe did flicker some lightbulbs along the way — dim, yes, but present.
 I remember writing a paper in college on classical architecture and feeling like my soul mate had just entered the room.
 Call it joie de vivre — It was pure Venus energy: aesthetics, symmetry, beauty, design!

-In doing research for the paper (mind you this was ~30 years ago), I stumbled across a quote that tattooed itself on my psyche forever: “Harmony of all the parts in whatsoever subject it appears fitted together with such proportion and connection that nothing can be added, diminished or altered but for the worse.” — By Leone Battista Alberti, a 15th-century Renaissance man.
+In doing research for the paper (mind you this was ~30 years ago), I stumbled across a quote that made an impression on my psyche forever: “Harmony of all the parts in whatsoever subject it appears, fitted together with such proportion and connection that nothing can be added, diminished or altered but for the worse.” — By Leone Battista Alberti, a 15th-century Renaissance man.
 The quote still gives me chills and led to me casually studying different design periods, including Baroque — a style that, ironically, is maximalism personified and the polar opposite of my now minimalist sensibilities.
 And yet, I adored it.

 I think I knew, even then, that I was deeply passionate about art and design.
-Naturally, I went left by majoring in business management instead (sigh).
-Any ho, I bought the lamp shown earlier this year — Love the space agey vibe!
-Can you guess what the wavey glass is called?
-Ummm, BAROQUE….the irony :) Looks like I’m slowly finding my way back to doing things that truly feed my soul — Such a good feeling!
+Naturally, I went left by majoring in business management (sigh).
+Any ho, I bought the lamp shown earlier this year — Can you guess what the wavey glass is called?
+Ummm, BAROQUE—Moreover, I recently purchased a book entirely dedicated to the Baroque period (shown)….the irony!
+Looks like I’m slowly finding my way back to doing things that feed my soul — Such a good feeling!
+If you’re searching for your true calling, think about your childhood pleasures — You will surely find breadcrumbs from your past that you can trust and follow as an adult to build your ideal present/future!